XFreire/HoleFilling/README.md

 ### Describe an algorithm that approximates the result in O(n) to a high degree of accuracy.
 As a bonus, implement the suggested algorithm in your library in addition to the algorithm described above.

-- Do not use all of the boundary pixels.
+- Do not use all of the boundary pixels per hole pixel.
 Instead, use only the pixels that are connected based on the `pixelConnectivity` value.